jalagar/animated-art-engine/README.md

 I have not tried this on any test net or production Tezos chain, so please flag any issues or create a PR to fix them!

 See [Tezos README](step2_spritesheet_to_generative_sheet/documentation/other-blockchains/tezos.md) for more information.

+### Batching

+Do you want higher resolution, more frames, and larger images?
+Batching is for you!
+Currently step2 is limited by 32000 pixel files, so in order to get around this we must batch the entire process into chunks and then combine them at the end.

+Set `useBatches` in `global_config.json` to `true` and then set `numFramesPerBatch` to an even divisible of `numberOfFrames`.

+Then run `make batch`.
+This under the hood first runs `make step1` + `make step2` to generate the initial metadata, then `python3 batch.py` which creates the remaining images based on the initial metadata.

 ## IMPORTANT NOTES